AP: Women accuse opera legend Domingo of sexual harassment

 In addition to the nine accusers, a half-dozen other women told the AP that suggestive overtures by Domingo made them uncomfortable, including one singer who said he repeatedly asked her out on dates after hiring her to sing a series of concerts with him in the 1990s.

-The AP also spoke to almost three dozen other singers, dancers, orchestra musicians, backstage staff, voice teachers and administrators who said they witnessed inappropriate sexually tinged behavior by Domingo and that he pursued younger women with impunity.
+The AP also spoke to almost three dozen other singers, dancers, orchestra musicians, members of backstage staff, voice teachers and an administrator who said they witnessed inappropriate sexually tinged behavior by Domingo and that he pursued younger women with impunity.

 Domingo did not respond to detailed questions from the AP about specific incidents, but issued a statement saying: “The allegations from these unnamed individuals dating back as many as thirty years are deeply troubling, and as presented, inaccurate.

 “Still, it is painful to hear that I may have upset anyone or made them feel uncomfortable — no matter how long ago and despite my best intentions.
 I believed that all of my interactions and relationships were always welcomed and consensual.
 People who know me or who have worked with me know that I am not someone who would intentionally harm, offend, or embarrass anyone.

 “However, I recognize that the rules and standards by which we are — and should be — measured against today are very different than they were in the past.
 I am blessed and privileged to have had a more than 50-year career in opera and will hold myself to the highest standards.”

 On Tuesday, the LA Opera, where Domingo has served as general director since 2003, said it would hire outside counsel to investigate the allegations against the star.
 And the Philadelphia Orchestra rescinded an invitation for Domingo appear at its opening night concert next month.

 Domingo’s next concert is scheduled for Aug.
 31 at the Salzburg Festival, which said Tuesday that he would appear as planned.